Sylvia Lopereno1

 William Philip Abela was born on 25 October 1947 in San Francisco, San Francisco Co., CA, USA.1 He married Caroline Yvonne Romero.1 William Philip Abela died on 19 February 2005 at age 57.

 He was listed in the 1940 US Census of Manuel Abela and Jane Casingena in 1950 at San Francisco, CA, USA; age 36, sheet metal sales company.
 William Philip Abela began military service between 19 October 1967 and 31 August 1969 US Army.
-He lived at Meridian, ID, USA.
 William Philip Abela was also known as Willy Abela.

 He was listed in the 1940 US Census of Manuel Abela and Jane Casingena in 1950 at San Francisco, CA, USA; age 36, sheet metal sales company.
 William Philip Abela began military service between 19 October 1967 and 31 August 1969 US Army.
-He lived at Meridian, ID, USA.
 William Philip Abela was also known as Willy Abela.

 Citations